loftywaif002/ud-p1-motion-planning/README.md

 This is done here:
 [line 146](./motion_planning.py#Line141) to [line 149](./motion_planning.py#Line#147)

+#Rubric Point
+### In the starter code, the goal position is hardcoded as some location 10 m north and 10 m east of map center.
+Modify this to be set as some arbitrary position on the grid given any geodetic coordinates (latitude, longitude)
+#Solution:
 Step 4: To set the goal coordinates, the comman line argument parsing library argparse is used to add parameters like latitude, longitude and altidues in [motion_planning.py](./motion_planning.py#L206-L208) to get the goal coordinates from the user.

 ```python